Codecademy/docs/content/python/concepts/built-in-functions/terms/breakpoint/breakpoint.md

 The **`breakpoint()`** function engages, configures, and changes the debugger program used in a script.

-When a breakpoint is reached, it triggers a pause in the execution of the program, allowing you to examine and debug the current state of your code.
-This feature can be very helpful if you are trying to figure out why something isn't working correctly or just want to get an understanding of what is happening.
-With breakpoints, you can step through the code line-by-line, and watch the output as you progress through the program.
+When a breakpoint is reached, it triggers a pause in the execution of the program, allowing the programmer to examine and debug the current state of the code.
+This feature can be very helpful in trying to figure out why something isn't working correctly or getting an understanding of what is happening.
+With breakpoints, the programmer can step through the code line-by-line, and watch the output as they progress through the program.

 ## Syntax